Smoothex/awt-interactive-display-ads/ad-server/README.md

 # Ad server that handles VAST requests
-The ad server is a HTTP NodeJS server that is responsible for allocating ads to hosts.
-It is responsible for choosing a display ad (DA) for a web application based on different information from the host - for example, geolocation.
+The ad server is a HTTP Node.js server that is responsible for allocating ads to hosts.
+It chooses a display ad (DA) for a web application based on different information from the host - for example, geolocation.

+Upon receiving a VAST request, the server first queries a text file that holds the links to the currently available ads, which are all stored on a NextCloud instance.
+If the request is successful, a random ad is chosen.

-Upon receiving a VAST request, the server generates an XML in accordance with the [VAST](https://www.iab.com/guidelines/vast/) format.
-The VAST response contains metadata about the chosen ad, like duration or resource location (where the host should query the ad from).
-You can see an example XML file in VAST format here //INSERT LINK.
+The server then generates an XML in accordance with the [VAST](https://www.iab.com/guidelines/vast/) format.
+The VAST response contains metadata about the chosen ad, like id, title or resource location (where the host should query the ad from).
+You can see an example XML file in VAST format [here](https://github.com/Smoothex/awt-interactive-display-ads/blob/main/ad-server/vastResponseExample.xml).

 ## Prerequisites
 Make sure you have Node.js installed: